 With the release of the Dragonborn DLC and the events that transpire in it, this becomes Harsher in Hindsight, as the player is merely offered the illusion of choice by the Daedric Prince of Knowledge and Fate.

-The idea of the Dunmers being accused of being part of the Thalmor by some Non Player Characters seems a bit ridiculous at first considering not only did the Dunmer's detest of Altmer's beliefs being the reason they went to Morrowind thousands of years ago but they are also the only Elven nation still allied with the Empire.
-However, the Nords and Dunmers were never friends to begin with even before the end of the Third Era and so the Nords are adding one more justification as to why they hate the Dunmers by trying to spread rumors that the Dunmer are joining the Aldmeri Dominion even though they hate the Altmer just as much as any Nord.
+The idea of the Dunmer being accused of being part of the Thalmor by some Non Player Characters seems a bit ridiculous at first, considering that not only did the Dunmer detest the Altmer beliefs being the reason they went to Morrowind thousands of years ago, but they are also the only elven nation still allied with the Empire.
+However, the Nords and Dunmer were never friends to begin with, even before the end of the Third Era, and so the Nords are adding one more justification as to why they hate the Dunmer by trying to spread rumors that the Dunmer are joining the Aldmeri Dominion - even though they hate the Altmer just as much as any Nord.